Ivorforce/Monoteny/README.md

   - See [Transpilation Targets](#Transpilation Targets)
 - Runtime Polymorphism / Classes
   - Very complex and of limited use for most mathematical applications.
-- Variadic parameters
-  - Seldom used in practice.
-Passing array primitives is more versatile.
 - for / for-each loops
   - .map / .forEach calls do the same.
 Instead, there will be a strong callable integration allowing for return / break / continue statements inside an anonymous closure.
 - Global (mutable) variables